Mr-Sam1289/Park-Hub/README.md

 - **[User Manual](https://github.com/Mr-Sam1289/Park-Hub/blob/my-new-branch/Docs/USER%20MANUAL.pdf)**: Instructions on how to use the application.
 - **[Presentation](https://github.com/Mr-Sam1289/Park-Hub/blob/my-new-branch/Docs/Park%20Hub.pdf)**: Overview of the project and its features.

+## Contributing
+We welcome contributions to the ParkHub project!
+If you're interested in contributing, please follow these guidelines:
+1. **Fork the Repository**: Click the "Fork" button at the top right of the repository page.
+2. **Create a New Branch**: Use a descriptive name for your branch that reflects the feature or fix you're working on.
+3. **Make Your Changes**: Implement your changes and commit them with a clear message describing what you've done.
+4. **Push Your Branch**: Push your changes to your forked repository.
+5. **Submit a Pull Request**: Go to the original repository, click on "Pull Requests," and then "New Pull Request" to submit your changes for review.

+## License
+This project does not currently have a specified license.
+Feel free to use the code for personal projects, but please ensure you give appropriate credit where due.

+## Future Work
+We aim to enhance ParkHub with the following features:
+- **Dynamic Pricing**: Implementing pricing models that adjust based on demand and availability.
+- **Overall Optimization**: Improving algorithms for faster search results and better user experience.
+- **Enhanced User Profile Customization**: Allowing users to personalize their profiles and settings.

+## Acknowledgments
+- **Flutter**: For providing a robust framework for building the application.
+- **Firebase**: For offering comprehensive backend services to support real-time data management and authentication.

+## Known Issues
+- The map integration may not function correctly in offline mode.

 ## Contact
 For any inquiries or feedback, please contact [abhisamshek1212@gmail.com].